 (3) "Board of Pharmacy" or "Board" means the Vermont State Board of Pharmacy.

 (4) "Disciplinary action" or "disciplinary cases" includes any action taken by the Board against a licensee or others premised upon a finding of wrongdoing or unprofessional conduct by the licensee.
 It includes all sanctions of any kind, including obtaining injunctions, issuing warnings, and other similar sanctions.

 (5) "Dispense" or "dispensing" means the preparation and delivery of a prescription drug pursuant to a lawful order of a practitioner in a suitable container appropriately labeled for subsequent administration to or use by a patient or other individual entitled to receive the prescription drug.

 (6) "Drug" means:

-(A) Articles recognized as drugs in the official United States Pharmacopoeia, official national formulary, official homeopathic pharmacopoeia, other drug compendium, or any supplement to any of them;
+(A) articles recognized as drugs in the official U.S. Pharmacopoeia, official national formulary, official homeopathic pharmacopoeia, other drug compendium, or any supplement to any of them;

 (D) articles intended for use as a component of any articles specified in subdivision (6)(A), (B), or (C) of this section.

 (7) "Drug outlet" means all pharmacies, nursing homes, convalescent homes, extended care facilities, drug abuse treatment centers, penal institutions, family planning clinics, retail stores, hospitals, wholesalers, manufacturers, any authorized treatment centers, and mail order vendors which are engaged in dispensing, delivery, or distribution of prescription drugs.

 (8) "Drug sample" means a unit of a prescription drug that is not intended to be sold and is intended to promote the sale of the drug.